milena-allaway/text_editor/README.md

 - [Questions](#Questions)

 ## Installation
 To install this app as a PWA, click on the install button in the header of the app and follow the prompts.
+You must be connected to the internet to install.
 To install the [repo](https://github.com/milena-allaway/text_editor), clone it, then run `npm install` to install the dependencies, then run `npm start` to build the app and start the server.

 ## Usage